Please note, Project Halo is now being continued by Chris & Samir over on the facebook page. I no longer supply controllers.

 As this was not a viable option, development ceased for around a year before starting up again after discussions with Coxy1 on headlight disassembly.
 Coxy1 was able to pioneer an approach to taking the headlights apart, but only if they were new ones where the glue had not yet had time to cure fully (several years of use on a car cures them fully!!)

-Once this had been solved, I restarted development on the electronic controllers for the headlights to meet UK specifications and simplify the amount of & wiring needed in comparison to the approach YonasH took.
+Once this had been solved, I restarted development on the electronic controllers for the headlights to meet UK specifications and simplify the amount of electronics & wiring needed in comparison to the approach YonasH took.

 This site serves as the primary location for all documentation resources related to the project for those that want to join in the fun!